Kulvinder26/Kulvinder26.github.io/about.md

 As a result of my perpetual curiosity, I have practical experience with a wide range of technologies including:

-Python • R • Ruby • Java • Javascript • AngularJS • HTML • CSS • Bootstrap • NodeJS • Jquery • MySQL • MongoDB • Scikit-Learn • NLTK • Pandas • Numpy
+Python • Scikit-Learn • Pandas • Numpy • Keras • Tensorflow • NLTK • SQL • OpenCV • Matplotlib

 for use with concepts such as:

-Machine Learning Algorithms, Data Analytics, Statistical Data Analysis, Natural Language Processing, Data Visualization, Database Systems & Information Modelling • Software Engineering • Web Application Development, <em>and more!</em>
+Machine Learning, Data Analytics, Natural Language Processing, Data Visualization, Software Engineering , <em>and more!</em>

-Thankfully, I'm not a cat.

 ### Certificates I've completed: